Charlie is a freelance writer with 20 years of writing experience. His articles often focus on DIY projects, including

 The Crows Landing Rippled Truffles is a medium-growing hosta with long green twisted leaves.
 The 14 x 30 inches plant has leaves that are accented with greenish-yellow slightly rippled margins.

-Introduced in 2011, the 'Wheee!' hosta hybrid has leaves that are ruffled with cream colored margins.
+Introduced in 2011, the 'Wheee!' hosta hybrid has leaves that are ruffled with cream-colored margins.
 The ruffles extend from the tip of the leaf all the way down to the petiole.
 The plant is 11-18 inches tall x 30 inches wide and is slug-resistant.
 Light lavender flowers appear on 24-inch tall purple scapes in midsummer.
 This flower thrives in part- to full-shade.

 Red Petiole Hostas

 With red stems and contrasting green leaves, red petiole hostas infuse a garden with vibrant colors.
 At 30 x 20 inches, the Red Stilts hosta has intensely red petioles with slightly wavy leaves.
 The medium green-colored, 3-inch wide leaves reach 10 inches in length.
 In mid-summer, pale lavender flowers top the 30- to 40-inch tall red scapes.

 Introduced in 2012, the "Peach Salsa" hosta is a very interesting variety with soft lightly puckered yellow leaves on bright red petioles.
 However, the leaves will turn white if exposed to too much sun.
 The plant is 10–12 inches tall and 20 inches wide.
 In July, the bright red scapes are topped with purple flowers.